-If the pupil has possession of illegal items, the police will be called for the removal of the item(s).
+If the pupil has possession of illegal items, the police may be called for the removal of the item(s).

-Parents/carers will be informed of any confiscated item and may be required to collect the item (unless the item relates to alcohol, illegal drugs or tobacco), from the school office.
+Parents/carers will be informed of any confiscated item and may be required to collect the item, although if it may be required in a future investigation it must be retained by the school/ handed to the appropriate authority (unless the item relates to alcohol, illegal drugs, or tobacco), from the school office.